 In General

-Frankly, I can tell you that there is nothing wrong with Morgans and their suspensions.
+I can tell you with certainty, after 450,000 kms in Morgans that there is nothing basically wrong with Morgan trads and their suspensions.
 That seems amazing as they are so simple!
 But simple or not, they must be understood, sorted and then maintained (a bit).
-Once done, they are downright sensuous.
+Once that is done, they are downright sensuous.
 But each Morgan, with their flexing chassis, is different from every other.
 The secret is tweaking them until the reflect their owner.
 One size does NOT fit all.
-But between tyre choices and suspension tweaks, you can transform any Morgan classic.
+But between tyre choices and suspension tweaks, you can transform any Morgan trad.Adjustable Shocks

-Firstly, why adjustable shocks?
+Firstly, why adjustable shocks and why not?
 Springs and tyres are the first line of defense against road impacts.
 Shocks aren't.
-If you are trying to use shocks to cure suspension problems or stop you from bottoming out forget it.
+If you are trying to use shocks to cure suspension problems or stop you from bottoming out forget it, aside from Wolf Performance shocks, though New Elms have internal bumps stopped IIRC).
 However, shocks can make driving a far more comfortable experience.
 Shocks are first and foremost harmonic balancers.
-Their goal is the change the harsh oscillations of a road impact to something we find pleasant..even fun.
+Their goal is the change the harsh oscillations of a road impact into something we find pleasant..even fun.

 Like any instrument, each car model will react and resonate differently as a function of its structural dynamics, springs and tyres.
 Each car model, depending on its shock angling, will operate well with only few shocks unless it is one of the more widely produced mid-range set-ups.
 Morgans are not widely produced.
 Neither are they even close to a standard set-up.
 There are others like Morgan.
 In such a case, an adjustable shock becomes wise option for a shock manufacturer can have one type can suit many cars.
 Adjustable shocks also allow suppliers to mitigate inventory costs.

-RECOMMENDED SETTING REAR = SOFTEST SETTING Do not change this.
+RECOMMENDED SETTING REAR = SOFTEST SETTING which they will arrive in.
+Do not change this.
 If you do, buy other shocks.

-In both the case of Spax, Koni, Gaz, Biltstein or others, their shocks offered
+In the cases of Spax, Koni, Gaz, Biltstein or others, their shocks offered

 are stock items, not specially made and adjusted to the needs of a Morgan.

-They all moss the mark slightly.
+They all miss the mark slightly.
 In contrast to this, in 2002/2003, the Morgan famous aftermarket suspension guru,

-David Rutherford, frustrated with the offerings as I was, spent some time with AVO, a small but well-respected
+David Rutherford, back then as frustrated with the offerings as I was, spent some time with AVO, then a small but well-respected

 shock maker to come up with a better "fit".
 It worked!